top of page

 After exiting the pub, we walked to nearby Royal Albert Hall, where the Beatles had once performed.
 "If it were in Spain, you'd swear it was a bullring" (Penguin Guide to London).
 Albert Hall is perfectly round and hosts everything from rock concerts to political conventions to boxing matches, but is famous for hosting "The Proms" -- summer Promenade Concerts that feature the world-famous London Symphony Orchestra.

 John led me to the Ennimore Garden Mews, former horse stables that had been converted into condos.
 One of these he had photographed during a prior trip (his photo ended up being featured in a calender published by his church).
-Some of the chicest and most sought-after condos of London are former stables.
+Some of the chicquest and most sought-after condos of London are former stables.

 We worked our way back to South Kensington Station, and took the Tube to Trafalgar Square, which features several fountains, and is the terminus for political rallies and demonstrations.
-On this warm and sunny day it was a host to flocks of pigeons, and lots of children frolicking in the fountain waters.
+On this warm and sunny afternoon it was a host to flocks of pigeons, and lots of giddy children frolicking in the fountain waters.
 The neoclassic National Gallery is one of several buildings facing the square.
 Another attraction is "St. Martins-in-the-Fields", a 19th century church that is famous for its prominent steeple (widely copied in the US).
-The church also serves as the venue of for the world-famous St. Martins-in-the-Field Orchestra, that is known as London's "fifth orchestra."
+The church also serves as the venue of the world-famous St. Martins-in-the-Field Orchestra, that is known as London's "fifth orchestra."

 We boarded the Tube again and disembarked at the Tower of London, where the Crown Jewels are kept, and where scores of leading citizens were once imprisoned and executed.
 Tower Bridge, another London landmark, lies practically next door.
 In its prime, the Tower Bridge raised for river traffic some 50 times a day.
 Today, it opens maybe three times a week.
 Walking toward the bridge, John mentioned he had been fortunate enough to see the drawbridge open.
 I was, of course, impressed.
 Then, as we neared the bridge, a bell began clanging, cars stopped, and, wouldn't you know it? the drawbridge yawned open.
 My brother seemed stunned.